 Music From: https://www.bensound.com

 We’ve all had a Gameboy before.
-What if we make our own Game Pad our self invented games?
+What if we make our own Gamepad with our own self invented games?

 - push buttons

 - sonar sensor

 Learn to code your own prototypes using the simple visual coding interface and just one finger and program it without installing software or connecting cables.

 An LED strip is a flexible circuit board populated by surface mounted light-emitting diodes (SMD LEDs) and other components that usually comes with an adhesive backing.